Hybrid Approach for Enhancing Lesion Segmentation in Fundus Images

+Recent studies have increasingly focused on the specific challenges of CN segmentation in fundus images, addressing issues such as limited annotated data, class imbalance, and the inherent variability of lesion appearance.

+Convolutional Neural Networks (CNN)-based approaches remain a common choice for CN segmentation.
+Eshragh et al. \cite{eshragh_enhancing_2024} investigated multiple U-Net variants along with an ensemble strategy, demonstrating that segmentation performance is highly sensitive to both image resolution and lesion size.
+Their results showed that down-sampled images can improve model performance, achieving an Intersection over Union (IoU) of approximately 78\% and a Dice coefficient of 87\%.
+However, this improvement comes at the cost of losing fine structural details, which may contain clinically relevant information for accurate boundary delineation.
+Furthermore, the study highlighted key challenges in CN segmentation, including indistinct lesion boundaries and annotation variability.
+This underscores the limitations of conventional CNN-based approaches when applied to high-resolution fundus images.
+More recent work has explored the use of general-purpose detection and segmentation frameworks.

-\textbf{Biglarbeiki et al.} \cite{biglarbeiki_enhancing_2024} utilized the YOLOv8 segmentation model to improve choroidal nevi segmentation in fundus images.
-They combined patch-based and full-size image training, data augmentation, and post-processing to address challenges such as limited data and class imbalance.
-Their approach achieved Dice scores of 0.833 and 0.764 across datasets.
-This work demonstrated the potential of YOLOv8 for accurate segmentation, reducing reliance on manual methods and enabling timely detection of malignant transformations.
+Biglarbeiki et al. \cite{biglarbeiki_enhancing_2024} employed the YOLOv8 segmentation model, combining patch-based and full-resolution training with data augmentation and post-processing techniques to address data scarcity and class imbalance.
+Their method achieved Dice scores of 0.833 and 0.764 across different datasets, demonstrating the potential of detection-based architectures for CN segmentation.
+However, despite its efficiency, YOLOv8 is not specifically designed for medical image analysis and may lack the level of architectural customization required to capture subtle lesion characteristics.
+Additionally, similar to CNN-based approaches, the reliance on down-sampled inputs can lead to the loss of fine-grained information, which is critical for precise medical diagnosis.

+Overall, recent developments highlight a trade-off between computational efficiency and the preservation of fine anatomical details.
+While down-sampling and patch-based strategies improve training feasibility and performance, they often compromise clinically relevant information.
+These limitations highlight the need for segmentation methods that can effectively handle high-resolution fundus images, maintain fine structural details, and remain robust to data scarcity and lesion variability.